apostrophecms/apostrophe-documentation/tutorials/snippets/advanced-browser-side-topics.md

 ---
-title: "Sending Extra Properties to the Server: Subclassing on the Browser Side"
+title: "Advanced Browser Side Topics"
 ---

-*NOTE: you can skip this if you are using schemas.
-You really want to use schemas if they support your field type.*
+### Implementing Custom Fields on the Browser Side

+*NOTE: in most cases you can avoid the need for these techniques by [using schemas](subclassing-snippets.html).
+Also check out the [apostrophe-schemas module](https://github.com/punkave/apostrophe-schemas) for coverage of how to add custom schema field types to your project.*

-Next we'll need to send our extra properties to the server when a snippet is saved.
+Sometimes we'll want to send extra properties to the server when a snippet is saved.
 Until this point all of the code we've looked at has been on the server side.
 But of course snippets also have browser-side JavaScript code to implement the "new," "edit" and "manage" dialogs.
 You can find that code in `apostrophe-snippets/public/js/editor.js`.

 Just like the server side code, this browser side code can be subclassed and extended.
 In fact, we must extend it for our new subclass of snippets to work.
 Here's how to do that: